Dubai: Rents could drop in some older buildings as smart rental index is launched

 Alec Smith

-Lewis Allsopp, chairman of Allsopp and Allsopp, said the new Index focuses more on fairness and transparency than driving rental prices up across the board.
+Lewis Allsopp, chairman of Allsopp and Allsopp, said the new Index focused more on fairness and transparency than driving rental prices up across the board.

 “What we foresee is a realignment in the market, particularly in areas where the rental averages have historically misrepresented the true value of properties.
 For example, in communities like Dubai Marina, the older buildings with less modern facilities might see rents level off or even drop,” said Allsopp.

-Furthermore, he added that older properties with dated amenities may face pressure to reinvest or accept lower rents due to outdated interiors and facilities.
+Furthermore, he added that old properties with dated amenities may face pressure to reinvest or accept lower rents due to outdated interiors and facilities.

-For new buildings, Allsopp added that high-specification buildings with top-tier amenities could see a 5-15 per cent increase as their true market value is reflected in the index.
+New, high-specification buildings with top-tier amenities, on the other hand, could see a 5- to 15-per-cent increase as their true market value is reflected in the index, Allsopp said.

 Lewis Allsopp

-Alec Smith foresees rents in Dubai not increasing beyond the equivalent market rise in property prices.
+Smith, however, don't expect Dubai rents to increase beyond the equivalent market rise in property prices.

 There are over 200 residential towers in Dubai Marina developed by more than 180 developers, with some buildings nearly 20 years old and others brand new.